Once Upon a Time (TV series): Premise

-The series is primarily set in the fictional seaside town of Storybrooke, Maine, in which the residents are fairy tale characters that were transported to the real world town and robbed of their memories by Regina, the Evil Queen (Lana Parrilla), who used a powerful dark curse obtained from Rumplestiltskin (Robert Carlyle).
+Once Upon a Time is primarily set in the fictional seaside town of Storybrooke, Maine, in which the residents are fairy tale characters that were transported to the real world town and robbed of their memories by Regina, the Evil Queen (Lana Parrilla), who used a powerful dark curse obtained from Rumplestiltskin (Robert Carlyle).
 The residents of Storybrooke, where Regina is mayor, have lived an unchanging existence for 28 years, unaware of their agelessness and their past lives.
 The town's only hope lies with a bail bond agent named Emma Swan (Jennifer Morrison), who is the daughter of Snow White (Ginnifer Goodwin) and Prince Charming (Josh Dallas).
 Emma was transported from the Enchanted Forest to the real world via a magic wardrobe as an infant before the curse was cast.
 As such, she is the Savior, the only person who can break the curse and restore everyone's lost memories.
-She is aided by her ten-year-old son, Henry Mills (Jared S. Gilmore), with whom she was recently reunited after giving him up for adoption upon his birth, and his Once Upon a Time book of fairy tales that holds the key to breaking the curse.
-Henry is also the adopted son of Regina, providing a source of both conflict and common interest between the two women.
+Emma is aided by her ten-year-old son, Henry Mills (Jared S. Gilmore), who she had given up for adoption upon his birth, and his Once Upon a Time book of fairy tales that holds the key to breaking the curse.
+Henry is also Regina's adopted son, providing a source of both conflict and common interest between the two women.

-Episodes usually have one segment that details the characters' past lives which, when serialized, adds a piece to the puzzle about the characters and their connection to the events that preceded the curse and its consequences.
+Episodes usually have one segment that details the characters' past lives which, when serialized, adds a piece to the puzzle about the characters and their connection to the events that preceded the curse.
 The other segment, set in the present day, follows a similar pattern with a different outcome, but also offers similar insights.